dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 ## Localize a WPF Application

 When you localize a WPF application, you have several options.
-For example, you can bind the localizable resources in your application to an XML file, store localizable text in resx tables, or have your localizer use [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] files.
+For example, you can bind the localizable resources in your application to an XML file, store localizable text in resx tables, or have your localizer use Extensible Application Markup Language (XAML) files.
 This section describes a localization workflow that uses the BAML form of XAML, which provides several benefits:

 - You can localize after you build.